Rankings.io Logo Manticore Blue

 There are two ways to position your law firm

-The vast majority of law firms position through differentiation.
-They choose a unique selling proposition and use that as a way to market themselves.
+The vast majority of law firms position themselves through differentiation.
+They choose a unique selling proposition and use that to market themselves.

-For example, a law firm that only serves mass tort clients has an opportunity for differentiation.
-That firm could market on the fact that they are mass tort experts.
-Their marketing could revolve around talking about the depth of knowledge their lawyers have when it comes to fighting big corporations responsible for someone's injury.
+For example, a law firm that only handles mass tort litigation has an opportunity for differentiation.
+That firm could market itself as a mass tort expert, talking about the depth of knowledge its lawyers have when it comes to fighting big corporations responsible for someone's injury.

 Most law firms avoid positioning themselves on operational efficiency, but it's not impossible.